tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 # Copying the files will change the ownership to root
 # Check your the files
 ls -la /root/.ssh/

+# Optional - in case you have a config file in your dotfiles something similar to this might be needed as well
+docker run -it --rm -v ssh-config:/root/.dotfiles/ssh/.ssh -v $HOME/.ssh:/local-ssh alpine:latest
+# Inside the container
+cp -r /local-ssh/* /root/.ssh/
 ```

 > **Info**: This will not change the ownership of the files on your local machine.